top of page

 Julia Schaeffer

 Julia Schaeffer (she/her) is originally from California, and she began dancing at age 13.
 She received her BFA in Dance Performance from Chapman University where she studied ballet, jazz, modern, and contemporary.
 After graduation, Julia danced with the Lineage dance company for four years where she had the privilege of performing and teaching community outreach classes.
 She relocated to Chicago in the summer of 2019 and danced for South Chicago Dance Theatre as a guest artist at Night Out in the Parks, Kaela Norwood in Fused, and Mariah Eastman in Patternalia.
-She joined Winifred Haun & Dancers in 2021.
+She joined Winifred Haun & Dancers in 2021 and was promoted to Assistant Choreographer in 2023.

 Summer Smith

 Summer Smith (she/her) grew up in South Jersey and trained at The Rock School for Dance Education in Philadelphia.
 She received scholarships to study at Orlando Ballet, Ballet Met, and American Ballet Theatre.
 Summer attended The University of the Arts where she received her BFA with honors in Dance and Painting.
 She went on to dance with Ballet 5:8 where she served as a Company Artist, and set designer, then Moonwater Dance Project.
-Summer has performed soloist and corps roles in works by Hanna Bricston, Christine Cox, William Forsythe, Noelle Kayser, Ronen Koresh, Kevin McKenzie, Caleb Mitchell, Preston Miller, Marius Petipa, Julianna Slager and others.
-Summer teaches and choreographs throughout the Chicagoland area.
+Summer performed soloist and corps roles in works by Hanna Bricston, Christine Cox, William Forsythe, Noelle Kayser, Ronen Koresh, Kevin McKenzie, Caleb Mitchell, Preston Miller, Marius Petipa, Julianna Slager and others.
+Summer taught and choreographed throughout the Chicagoland area for 10 years.
 Her work has received distinctions at RDA and YAGP, and she has had the opportunity to choreograph for Digital Dance Project, Ballet 5:8, Trinity College, and WH&D. Summer joined Winifred Haun & Dancers in 2017, and was promoted to Assistant Artistic Director in 2020.
+In 2023, she retired from performing and relocated to Nome, Alaska where she remotely serves as the company's manager.
+Summer Is so grateful for this company, and the opportunity to support it from behind the scenes.

 Rehearsal Director